TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Invoke-JCCommand.md

 ```

 ### -trigger
-When creating a JumpCloud command that can be run via the Invoke-JCCommand function the command must be configured for 'Launch Event - Event type: Run on Trigger (webhook)'
-During command configuration a 'Trigger Name' is required.
+When creating a JumpCloud command that can be run via the Invoke-JCCommand function the command must be configured for 'Launch Event - Event type: Run on Trigger (webhook)' During command configuration a 'Trigger Name' is required.
 The value of this trigger name is what must be populated when using the Invoke-JCCommand function.
-To find all JumpCloud Command triggers run:
-PS C:\> Get-JCCommand | Where-Object launchType -EQ 'trigger'  | Select-Object name, trigger
+To find all JumpCloud Command triggers run: \`PS C:\\\> Get-JCCommand | Where-Object launchType -EQ 'trigger'  | Select-Object name, trigger\`.
 You can leverage the pipeline and Parameter Binding to populate the -trigger Parameter.
 This is shown in EXAMPLES 2 and 3.

 ```yaml
 Type: String